Color maps

 It is possible to specify a color map using the --colormap-file

 option.
-The value of the option can be a path to an image file, a filename or a filestem.
-If it is not a path, these directories are used to find the file (in this order):
+The value of the option can be an absolute path to an image file, a relative path, a filename or a filestem.
+If it is not an absolute path, these directories are used to find the file (in this order):

 - Linux: